sphinx-doc/sphinx/doc/man/sphinx-build.rst

 .. option:: -n, --nitpicky

-   Run in nit-picky mode.
+   Run in nitpicky mode.
 Currently, this generates warnings for all missing references.
 See the config value :confval:`nitpick_ignore` for a way to exclude some references as "known missing".